ChaitanyaReddy05/Virtual-wallet-service/README.md

 # Virtual-wallet-service

+In the gaming industry, users are often allowed to open accounts and make monetary transactions; they can exchange real money for in-game currency.
+Players want to be able to add or withdraw funds quickly, and they also want to know how their balance has changed over time.
+Having this information available helps our customers better understand their users’ behavior so they can identify marketing opportunities and improve sales predictions.

+The demo virtual wallet service was built as part of hackathon conducted by tech giant.
+This service can be used by gaming companies to manage players account balances including virtual currencies.

+# Architechture

 ![Architechture](https://github.com/ChaitanyaReddy05/Virtual-wallet-service/blob/master/architechture.png)

 Please navigate to the respective individual folders as per the sequence mentioned below for the deployment :